-- (a) has a net lettable area not exceeding 100 m; and - (b) is operated by a person residing in the dwelling.
+- (a) has a net lettable area not exceeding $100 \text{ m}^2$ ; and - (b) is operated by a person residing in the dwelling.

-hotel means premises the subject of a hotel licence other than a small bar or tavern licence granted under the Liquor Control Act 1988 including any betting agency on the premises.
+hospital means premises used as a hospital as defined in the Health Services Act 2016 section 8(4). hotel means premises the subject of a hotel licence other than a small bar or tavern licence granted under the Liquor Control Act 1988 including any betting agency on the premises.

-industry means premises used for the manufacture, dismantling, processing, assembly, treating, testing, servicing, maintenance or repairing of goods, products, articles, materials or substances and includes facilities on the premises for any of the following purposes -

-- (a) the storage of goods; - (b) the work of administration or accounting; - (c) the selling of goods by wholesale or retail; - (d) the provision of amenities for employees; - (e) incidental purposes.
+- industry means premises used for the manufacture, dismantling, processing, assembly, treating, testing, servicing, maintenance or repairing of goods, products, articles, materials or substances and includes facilities on the premises for any of the following purposes- - (a) the storage of goods; - (b) the work of administration or accounting; - (c) the selling of goods by wholesale or retail; - (d) the provision of amenities for employees; - (e) incidental purposes.

-industry - cottage means a trade or light industry producing arts and craft goods which does not fall within the definition of a home occupation and which -
+industry-cottage means a trade or light industry producing arts and craft goods which does not fall within the definition of a home occupation and which-

-- (a) does not cause injury to or adversely affect the amenity of the neighbourhood; and - (b) where operated in a residential zone, does not employ any person other than a member of the occupier's household; and - (c) is conducted in an outbuilding which is compatible with the principal uses to which land in the zone in which it is located may be put; and - (d) does not occupy an area in excess of 50 m; and - (e) does not display a sign exceeding 0.2 m in area.
+- (a) does not cause injury to or adversely affect the amenity of the neighbourhood; and - (b) where operated in a residential zone, does not employ any person other than a member of the occupier's household; and - (c) is conducted in an outbuilding which is compatible with the principal uses to which land in the zone in which it is located may be put; and - (d) does not occupy an area in excess of 50 m; and - (e) does not display a sign exceeding $0.2 \text{ m}^2$ in area. - industry-extractive means premises, other than premises used for mining operations, that are used for the extraction of basic raw materials including by means of ripping, blasting or dredging and may include facilities for any of the following purposes- - (a) the processing of raw materials including crushing, screening, washing, blending or grading; - (b) activities associated with the extraction of basic raw materials including wastewater treatment, storage, rehabilitation, loading, transportation, maintenance and administration.

-industry - extractive means premises, other than premises used for mining operations, that are used for the extraction of basic raw materials including by means of ripping, blasting or dredging and may include facilities for any of the following purposes - industry - light means premises used for an industry where impacts on the amenity of the area in which the premises is located can be mitigated, avoided or managed.
+industry-light means premises used for an industry where impacts on the amenity of the area in which the premises is located can be mitigated, avoided or managed.